Guide for Authors

 Please write your manuscript in good English (American or British usage is accepted, but not a mixture).
 Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors are asked to use any English language editing service.

-The submission of manuscripts is only acceptable via the electronic submission system through the JVMR website or sent by E-mail to email@example.com.
+The submission of manuscripts is only acceptable via the electronic submission system through the JVMR website.
 Tables and figures must be presented with captions within the main body of the manuscript in a single Microsoft Word file.
 Please ensure the figures and the tables included in the single file are placed next to the relevant text in the manuscript, rather than at the bottom or the top of the file.
+If assistance is needed, Editorial Office can be contacted and will readily provide any help users need to upload their manuscripts.

 Plagiarism is globally recognized as a serious academic offense.
 As part of our commitment to the protection and enhancement of the peer review process, editors assist the scientific community in all aspects of publishing ethics, especially in cases of (suspected) duplicate submission or plagiarism.